Open-MSS/MSS/docs/mscolab.rst

 Backup Data Base
 ................

-For backups you can dump by `pg_dump -d mscolab -f outpu.sql` the sqlite database and restore it by `psql -v ON_ERROR_STOP=1 < new_db.sql`
+For backups you can dump by `pg_dump -d mscolab -f output.sql` the sqlite database and restore it by `psql -v ON_ERROR_STOP=1 < new_db.sql`

-On a PostgreSQL db you can regulary do backups by creating a dump by `pg_dump <https://www.postgresql.org/docs/current/app-pgdump.html>`_ using a cron job ::
+On a PostgreSQL db you can regularly do backups by creating a dump by `pg_dump <https://www.postgresql.org/docs/current/app-pgdump.html>`_ using a cron job ::

     #!/bin/bash